letsintegreat/Diary/README.md

  - Edit or Delete entry from any date
  - Disable dates whose entries have been submitted, and Disable future dates
  - Secured the diary with Screen Lock

-# TODOS

- - Same Container size for Details and Edit page